-Approval Agency Legislation/ Regulation Trigger(s) Application Considerations Anticipated Timing Federal Federal Request for Review and Fisheries Act Authorization for Paragraph 35(2) (b) DFO Fisheries Act A Request for Review by DFO is required if proposed Project activities may result in harmful alteration, disruption, or destruction of fish habitat or the death of fish.
+Approval Agency Legislation/ Regulation Trigger(s) Application Considerations Anticipate d Timing Federal -ederal Request for Review and Fisheries Act Authorization for Paragraph 35(2) (b) DFO Fisheries Act A Request for Review by DFO is required if proposed Project activities may result in harmful alteration, disruption, or destruction of fish habitat or the death of fish.
 An assessment under the Fisheries Act will be completed by a QEP to determine the need for DFO review, focusing on potential impacts to adjacent/downstream watercourses that provide fish habitat.
-Q1 2023 - Q3 2023 Navigable Waters Application for Approval Transport Canada Canadian Navigable Waters Act Section 5 An approval is required for any major works located in, on, over, under, through or across any navigable water, regardless of whether it is listed in the Schedule; or a work (other than a minor work) that is located in, on, over, under, through or across navigable water that is listed in the Schedule.
+Q1 2023 - Q3 2023 Scientific Collection Permit DFO Fisheries Act DFO is responsible for the issuance of licences to harvest fish for experimental, scientific, educational, or public display purposes.
+An assessment will be completed by a QEP to determine the need for the permit.
+Q3 2023 Navigable Waters Application for Approval Transport Canada Canadian Navigable Waters Act Section 5 An approval is required for any major works located in, on, over, under, through or across any navigable water, regardless of whether it is listed in the Schedule; or a work (other than a minor work) that is located in, on, over, under, through or across navigable water that is listed in the Schedule.
 The Fraser River is listed in the Schedule.
 An assessment will be completed by a QEP to determine if the Minor Works Order applies or if there is a need for approval.
-Q3 2023 Provincial Provincial Facility Permit or Amendment B.C.
-OGC B.C.
-OGAA An amendment to the existing facility permit or new facility permit is required for the construction and operation of the expansion.
-The amendments could be completed in phases to align with the Construction Phases.
-Q4 2022 - Q2 2023
+Q3 2023